Counselors

 Hey Bearcats!

-I am thrilled to return for my second year at AHS in my 16th year as a school counselor.
-I earned my Bachelor of Education from Baylor University and my Master of Education from Hardin-Simmons University both of which have equipped me with the knowledge and skills to guide students through the challenges of high school and beyond.
+I am thrilled to return for my third year at AHS in my 17th year as a school counselor.
+I earned my Bachelor of Education from Baylor University and my Master of Education from Hardin-Simmons University, both of which have equipped me with the knowledge and skills to guide students through the challenges of high school and beyond.

 My goal is to create a safe and welcoming environment where every student feels valued and empowered to reach their full potential.
 I am committed to working closely with students, families, and staff to foster success and well-being.